xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

 ## Apply data-driven testing with web service tests

-We apply DDT to the web service test by binding a data file to a test suite.
+We apply DDT to the Web Service test by binding a data file to a test suite.

 Follow these steps to set up the test data, the test suite, and data binding: